sntwandy/Crypto-Tracker-deprecated/README.md

 # Crypto-Tracker
-An App builded with React Native that show you the crypto state
+An App build with React Native that show you the crypto state